-Contact hours Independent study time
+Forms of teaching and learning Contact hours Independent study time

 Lecture 2 SWS 8 SWS

 Exercise class 2 SWS 5 SWS

-ECTS 6
+ECTS credits 6

-Language English
+Language English English

 Form of assessment Written exam (90 min.)

-Restricted Admission no
+Restricted admission no

 Further information -

-Prof. Dr. Moritz FleischmannProf.
-Dr. Moritz Fleischmann
+Examiner Performing lecturer Prof. Dr. Moritz Fleischmann Prof. Dr. Moritz Fleischmann

 Offering Spring semester

 Duration of module 1 semester

 Range of application M.Sc.
 MMM, M.Sc.
 Bus.
 Edu., M.Sc.
 Econ., M.Sc.
 Bus.
 Inf., M.Sc.
 Bus.
 Math.

 Preliminary course work -

-Module: OPM 661 Business Analytics: Robust Planning in Stochastic Systems
+Module: OPM 661 Business Analytics: Robust Planning in Stochastic Systems no offering in fall 2022/2023

 Business Analytics helps to optimize decisions for the design and management of operations systems and production processes.
 A major driver of the performance of operations systems is stochastic variability.
 For example, production systems often operate in an uncertain environment due to uncertain demand, unreliable machines, or random processing capacities.
-In order to support robust decisions, we apply analytical solution approaches based on techniques from Operations Research.
-The basic concepts of the analysis of Markovian queueing systems are explained in detail.
+In order to support robust decisions, we apply analytical solution approaches based on techniques from predictive and prescriptive analytics.
+The basic concepts of the analysis of Markovian queueing systems are explained in detail and performance evaluation approaches are implemented in Python.
 Advanced topics such as queueing systems with general distributions, heterogeneities, and time-dependent input parameters are covered.
-Additionally, economies of scale and the value of flexible capacities are discussed.
+Additionally, managerial insights, for example economies of scale and the value of flexible capacities are discussed.
 Several methods and performance measures of robust planning and optimization are introduced.
-Students become familiar with concepts and tools for predictive business analytics.
-They are used to perform sensitivity analyses to develop managerial insights for stochastic operations systems.
+Students become familiar with concepts and tools for predictive and prescriptive business analytics.
+Moreover, students will practice the concepts by implementing these with the programming language Python.